Tomatoes Growing in My Garden

 What To Plant In May

 It’s all about what to plant in May today.
 I hope you are adding to your garden, or maybe starting a garden, this year.
-Here’s the deal, we don’t need a lot of acreage to produce enough food to feed our family.
+Here’s the deal we don’t need a lot of acreage to produce enough food to feed our family.
 You can grow so many vegetables in a small backyard.
 This is where I buy my garden seeds: SeedsNow

 One problem these days is the weather has changed and your zone may be different than last year or next year.
+The unusual weather this year has made me realize we need to be self-reliant more than ever.

 Update, I have moved to northern Utah and will hopefully be installing some galvanized raised garden beds very soon.
 Please stock up on some garden seeds and plant them, then preserve your bounty.
 If there was ever a year you need to know how to garden it’s this year.